Parallel Parenting Vs Co-parenting: Which Is Better for Your Family?

 Conflicting parenting styles are a fundamental disadvantage of parallel parenting.

-Each parent makes decisions without consulting the other, which often leaves the youngster feeling trapped in potentially confusing ways.
+Each parent makes decisions without consulting the other, often leaving the youngster trapped in potentially confusing ways.

 For example, if one parent wants the child home by 8 p.m. while the other allows until 10 p.m., the youngster will be frustrated by the difference in parenting approaches.

-Another downside is that parents may compete for time with their children and place a greater emphasis on quantity rather than the quality of time spent with them.
+Another downside is that parents may compete for time with their children and emphasize quantity more than quality when spending time with them.

 The child might be used against the ex-spouse as a weapon.
 Negative comments about the other parent may be said to the child, which can have serious ramifications for the child-parent connection.